optimalstrategy/Qval/docs/source/basic_usage.rst

         # Wrapped view must accept `request` as either first or second argument
         def qval(
-            # Dictionary of (parameter -> factory or None)
+            # A Dictionary of (parameter -> factory or None)
             factories: Dict[str, Optional[Callable[[str], Any]]],
-            # Dictionary of (parameter -> Validator)
+            # A Dictionary of (parameter -> Validator)
             validators: Dict[str, Validator] = None,
             # Boxing flag.
 Provide True to access all provided parameters in the context manager
             box_all: bool = True,
-            # Optional request instance that will be used to obtain query parameters
+            # Optional request instance that will be used to obtain the query parameters
             request_: Request = None,
         ):